wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 `access()` on the parent, and hence there will be no timing record in this case.
 The eviction timing record will be saved in local variable `writebackRecord`.
 The flag variable `hasWritebackRecord` will also be set to `true`.

+After processing eviction, the timing cache proceeds to process access by calling `cc->processAccess()`.
+After this function returns with two cycles, we again check whether the current number of records in the event recorder is `initialRecords + 1`.
+If true, we know parent `access()` is called recursively to fetch the block or to perform a downgrade, in which case we pop the record, and save it into local variable `accessRecord` after setting `hasAccessRecord` to `true`.
+Note that in most cases there should not be any timing record for access, since in the case of cache hits, the parent cache will not be called, and hence no record is generated.

+After collecting the timing record